n7tae/mrefd/README.md

 # MREFD

-MREFD is a new M17 open source Reflector.
-Most of the code is originally based on groundbreaking development of XLXD and the copyrights of all relevent source files reflect this.
+This *mrefd* repository builds a new kind of M17 open-source Reflector.
+Although *mrefd* has evolved, most of the code is originally based on groundbreaking development of XLXD and the copyrights of all relevent source files reflect this.
 The sources are published under GPL Licenses.

 ## Introduction

-This is prototype software.
-Currently, this totally ignores, and in fact assumes, that no client is using M17 encrytion.
-Incoming M17 voice streams are readdressed to each client by rewriting the destination callsign and then recalculating the CRC for each packet.
+The *mrefd* reflector is for connecting M17 clients together. *mrefd* can be configured with up to 26 different channels.
+M17 clients (M17 repeaters, M17 hot-spots and other MREFD reflectors) can be linked to a channel.
+An incoming M17 voice stream from one of the clients will be heard by all the other clients.

+Encrypted voice streams will pass through an *mrefd* channel, but **only** if they are configured for it.

+*mrefd* uses **DVIN**, the *Digital Voice Information Network*. **DVIN** is a distributed hash table network for publishing and retreving connection information.
+Each M17 client on the **DVIN** that can accept inbound connections publishes its connection informating.
+Other M17 clients wishing to connect only need to know the callsign of the destination.
+The connecting information is available in the **DVIN**.

+The dashboard for *mrefd* is available [here](https://github.com/kc1awv/gomrefdash.git).

 Only systemd-based operating systems are supported.
 Debian or Ubuntu is recommended.
 If you want to install this on a non-systemd based OS, you are on your own.
-Also, by default, mrefd is built without gdb support.
-Finally, this repository is designed so that you don't have to modify any file in the repository when you build your system.
+This repository is designed so that you don't have to modify any file in the repository when you build your system.
 Any file you need to modify to properly configure your reflector will be a file you copy from you locally cloned repo.
 This makes it easier to update the source code when this repository is updated.
 Follow the instructions below to build your M17 reflector.

 ## Usage